Legal

 14. Children’s privacy

-This website is not directed to individuals under the age of 18, and we do not knowingly collect personal information from children.
+This website is not directed to individuals under the age of 18, and we do not knowingly collect personal information from individuals under that age.
+If you believe we have inadvertently collected such information, please contact us and we will take reasonable steps to delete it.

 We may update this Privacy Policy from time to time to reflect changes to our practices or legal obligations.